squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 	| @alias : @proc
     process_decl ::= process @process_id @binders = @proc

-The construct :g:`A : proc` does not have any impact on the semantics of the model: it is only used to give an alias to this location in the process.
+The construct :g:`A : proc` does not have any semantic impact: it is only used to give an alias to this location in the process.

 Actions